zolcsika71/CodeInGames_PY/lib/cg_py_class_merge/README.md

         any_project/ # for example 'mars_lander'

-In project folder (any_project for example) simply run build xxx.py, or define a file watcher in your IDE output will be cg.py in your project folder
+In project folder (mars_lander for example) simply run build xxx.py, or define a file watcher in your IDE.
+Output will be cg.py in your project folder

 ## Issues